 I'm no longer economically active.
 My wants are frugal.
 My needs are few.
 I use my neighbors' wifi for free.
 I have plenty to eat, thanks to EBT.
 I receive free phone service, thanks to the government Lifeline program.
 I can ride any bus or trolley in San Diego, because, since I turned 60, my monthly Compass Card refill only costs $18.

 All over the world, I have talented friends whose work I promote every chance I get.
 In San Diego, I'm sometimes able to arrange for them to work with me as actors in the same movie.
 Despite my disability, I help writers who are developing scripts.
+I do a bit of teaching through Wyzant.com.
 But I'm in trouble.

 I've fallen behind with the rent and I can't get up.
-Sometimes, somebody happens to read this far and, recognizing I'm living in San Diego with no money, they send me a small contribution towards my rent, using the PayPal button below.
-Some kind souls even pay for something on my Amazon wish list.
+Sometimes, somebody such as yourself happens to read this far and, recognizing I'm living in San Diego with no money, you send me a small contribution towards my rent through PayPal using the DONATE button below.
+Some of you kind souls even pay for something on my Amazon wish list.

-To all friends of Byronik, I send a very heart-felt thank you.
+To all you friends of Byronik, I send a very heart-felt thank you.